 Many shooters keep mini red dot sights on pistols and revolvers for competition shooting and even big game hunting use them on firearms like the Smith & Wesson 500 Magnum.
 Getting used to shooting a pistol in this way is a little more challenging than a rifle but most shooters adapt to it quickly.

 For hunters in general that do not need excessive range like those hunting small game at closer ranges or even deer in the dense eastern woodlands, a red dot sight can be a game changer.
 With the added speed its much harder for a buck to get outrun a person’s ability to aim and leading is much easier than with a standard scope.
-Squirrel hunting with a .22 and a red dot is a very effective method.

 Competition shooters are a huge part of the red dot market.
 They long ago recognized the advantage a red dot gave them in all forms of competition except for perhaps trap and skeet shooting.
 You will see red dots in pistol competitions very frequently and almost all competitors in two or three gun competitions use red dots on their rifles if not shotguns and pistols.
 Even most race guns use red dots.
 With added speed and accuracy, where is the downside?